 What is MVP?

-Don’t keep the basics underrated!
+Don’t skip the basics!
 Let’s start with minimum viable product definition — that is what letters MVP stand for.
-It is the first version of a solution that has only the necessary features for functioning.
+It is the first version of an app, with only the necessary features for functioning the minimum set of features required to meet the needs of the very first users.

-Imagine, MVP product is like a tasting sample of the fancy multi-tier wedding cake.
-Before ordering it for an event, you get a couple of pieces to choose biscuits and frosting, provide your feedback and let the baker make corrections.
+Imagine, an MVP is like a tasting sample of the fancy multi-tier wedding cake.
+Before ordering it for an event, you get a couple of pieces to choose the sponge and the frosting, give back your feedback and let the baker make corrections.

-Here are what any companies of different sizes use MVP for:
+Here are what companies of different sizes use MVPs for:

-The minimum viable product starts with the hypothesis that you want to corroborate with some real-time data and experience.
-Let’s say you want to open a flower delivery service and bring bouquets to customers within 15 minutes from the ordering time.
-But is it going to be in demand?
-MVP is an excellent way to check the waters with a tight budget and timeframe before investing money into a full-on app.
+Validating their hypothesis.
+The minimum viable product starts with the hypothesis that you want to test with some real-time data and experience.
+Let’s say you want to open a flower delivery service and deliver bouquets to customers within 15 minutes from the ordering time.
+Is there going to be a demand?
+You’ll never know until you try.
+An MVP is an excellent way to test the waters with a tight budget and timeframe before investing money into a full featured app.

-How to know what features are suitable for your MVP?
-Easy-peasy!
-You will need to include must-haves only — those features that make the idea alive.
-Usually, this set contains onboarding, a search bar, a chat with customer support, push notifications, + specific features.
-For example, if it is an MVP of a food delivery app, you will need a sign-up/log-in page, eateries catalog, delivery settings, and payment so that users can place an order.
+How can you know which features are suitable for your MVP?
+Easy!
+You will need to include must-haves only — those features that bring the idea to life.
+Usually, this set contains onboarding, a search bar, a chat with customer support, push notifications, plus any specific features.
+For example, if it is an MVP of a food delivery app, you will need a sign-up/log-in page, menu, delivery settings, and payment options, so that users can place an order.

-Important thing: sometimes people confuse an MVP and a prototype, thinking it is the same thing.
-Ni, it is not, and here is the difference: a prototype is a sample or a basic plan of your product or service.
+Important: sometimes people confuse an MVP and a prototype, thinking it is the same thing.
+Here is the difference: a prototype is a sample or a basic plan of your product or service.
 Typically, companies use prototypes internally to explain a larger concept.
+For example, to show the team what they’re supposed to build, while working on the project.
+It can be just a sketch or an interactive design, developed in Figma.
+The point being that you can’t release a prototype and give it to users, as it’s not a functioning app or website.

-Minimum viable product is not a plan or a draft.
+A minimum viable product is not a plan or a draft.
 Instead, it is a fully functioning version that is ready to go on the market.
-MVPs are released publicly to receive honest market feedback and to pivot in the right direction.
+MVPs are released publicly to receive honest market feedback and to course-correct in the right direction.

 Minimum viable product template